orangespaceman/wrrds/README.md

 Set up is quick, just add the files to a web server, and edit the `config.ini.php` and add your MySQL database access details.

+There's an sql file at `/_assets/sql/wrrds.sql` that needs running to set up the database.

 There are also a couple of configurable options:

   * *moderate*: Moderate all new messages and only display those that pass (the rest can be toggled via the admin section)